matthieumeo/cookiecutter-pyxu/README.md

 pre-commit install
 ```

-You can also have these checks run automatically for you when you push to github
+You can also have these checks run automatically for you when you push to GitHub
 by installing [pre-commit ci](https://pre-commit.ci/) on your repository.